astroumd/PHYS265-spring24/code_project.md

-Although our recommended fitting module is curve_fit(), much like we saw for quad() and solve_ivp() they are based on a long history of robust code developed in other languages (mostly Fortran, IDL and C/C++).
+Although our recommended fitting module is curve_fit(), much like we saw for quad() and solve_ivp() they are based on a long history of robust codes developed in other languages (mostly Fortran, IDL and C/C++).

 - geneology: LMFIT (original MINPACK-1), MPFIT (IDL), cmpfit (), pycmpfit (python)